torabzadeh/sdaza/_posts/2023-07-31-statistical-power.md

 ## Complex models

 When using uplift or mixed models, things become more complicated.
-As Aleksander Molak put it: The question of defining a "safe" dataset size for S-Learner and other causal models is difficult to answer.
+As Aleksander Molak put it:

+> The question of defining a "safe" dataset size for S-Learner and other causal models is difficult to answer.
 Power calculations for machine learning models are often difficult, if possible at all.

-There are some tricks you can apply, though: If you can afford a pilot study or you have some historical data that represents a problem similar to the one that you’re interested in, you can find a subgroup in your data that is as homogenous as possible.
+There are some tricks we can apply, though, as Harrell suggests:

+> If you can afford a pilot study or you have some historical data that represents a problem similar to the one that you’re interested in, you can find a subgroup in your data that is as homogenous as possible.
 You can estimate the sample size for this group using some of the traditional statistical power tools.
-Finally, scale your overall sample size so that this subgroup is properly powered relative to the entire sample (Harrell, 2023).
+Finally, scale your overall sample size so that this subgroup is properly powered relative to the entire sample

 There are also some traditional ways to optimize the power of our tests: